How to Ask Your Boss for a Promotion

 In light of that, I wanted to take this opportunity to talk to you about my career advancement options.

-I’ve been in this position for [period of time], and over time my role has evolved drastically.
+I’ve been in this position for [period of time], and over time, my role has evolved drastically.
 I enjoy the additional responsibilities and appreciate the opportunities I’ve been given.
 During this time, I’ve led many successful projects, such as [specific projects].
-I’ve enjoyed learning more and developing my [specific skills].
+I’ve enjoyed learning more and developing my [specific skills], which I believe have positively impacted the team.

 Considering my accomplishments and responsibilities in this job, I wanted to discuss the possibility of a promotion.